nab138/ProGrammar/src/courses/java-programming/primitive-variables/markdown/variables-t2.md

-To declare variables, you must this syntax:
+To declare variables, you must this basic syntax:

 ```java
 VariableType variableName = variableValue;